 How to get HTTPS for your website

-Step #1: Buy an SSL certificate
+Step #1: Get an SSL/TLS certificate

 Step #2: Install the certificate